I have wanted to work from home for as long as I can remember!

 This technique increases your focus and helps you stay productive for specific brackets of time.

 Using this is great if you have the self-discipline not to pick up your phone during a Pomodoro.

 If you still reach for the phone because of a notification, then put the phone on airplane mode.

-Doing this will allow you to take back control of when you are checking the phone and not the phone continually telling you that you need to know who just liked that cat meme you shared earlier.
+Doing this will allow you to take back control of when you are checking the phone, not the phone continually telling you that you need to know who just liked that cat meme you shared earlier.

 Another handy trick is to use the desktop versions instead of the apps.